How to Grow Brussels Sprouts

 How to Feed Brussels Sprouts

+For an ultra-successful garden, use Miracle-Gro® soil and plant food together to create the ideal nutrition-filled growing environment.
 A month after planting, begin feeding Brussels sprout plants.
-Miracle-Gro® Shake 'n Feed® Tomato, Fruit & Vegetable Plant Food is a good choice because it will deliver continuous food during the growing season, up to three months.
+Miracle Gro® Performance Organics™ All Purpose Plant Nutrition Granules is an excellent choice because it will deliver continuous food for up to 6 weeks, plus it feeds the soil to make nutrients even more available to your plants.
 Shake plant food evenly onto soil, following label directions, then water.

 How to Get Rid of Cabbage Worms